Hack-A-Gone/Jailbreak-Jailbreak/README.md

 Provide a consistent prompt defining the behavior.
 Include the jailbreak name and base jailbreak.
 Example prompt:

-`Generate a jailbreak named RebelAis based on the LittleGPT Jailbreak 🔒`
+`Generate a jailbreak named RebelAis based on the LittleGPT Jailbreak`

 ## Support <a name="support"></a>